vecto-ai/vecto/docs/source/tutorial/metadata.rst

 Vecto attempts to record and track as much information as possible about each embedding and each experiment you run.
 All the information about VSMs is stored in a `metadata.json` file in the same folder as the VSM itself.

 Vecto can be used to work with VSMs that were trained elsewhere and may not come with any metadata.
-However, even in this case, we encourage the users to try and find out and record as much of the metadata as possible,as soon as possible.
-We have all been in the situation where, long after you have published a paper and forgotten all about that project, you need to reuse some code or repeat an experiment - and that it's nigh impossible, because the code is unreadabe, filenames are criptic, and filepaths are long gone.
+However, even in this case, we encourage the users to try and find out and record as much of the metadata as possible, as soon as possible.
+We have all been in the situation where, long after you have published a paper and forgotten all about that project, you need to reuse some code or repeat an experiment - and that it's nigh impossible, because the code is unreadable, filenames are cryptic, and filepaths are long gone.

 Moreover, keeping track of the metadata is also something that would force the researchers to be more aware of all these different hidden variables in their experiments.
 That would (1) prevent them from misinterpreting the properties of their models, and (2) provide some ideas about what could be tweaked.

 The corpus metadata
 ~~~~~~~~~~~~~~~~~~~